Updated on June, 2023

 The corresponding author is responsible for the registration and submission of the documents.

-- Start the registration process by selecting the “Register” button in the upper right corner of the web page.
-Then you must fill out the form in order to complete the registration process.
+1. If you are not registered, select the “Register” button in the upper right corner.
+Then you must fill out the form below.

-- If you are already registered, log in with your username and password in the “Login” option in the upper right corner of the web page.
+2. If you are already registered, select the “Login” button and log in with your username and password.

 - Tables and figures